& Not to be used except in official firm names and some top level links on the website

 ALL CAPS Don't use except for acronyms

-alumni and current students Names should be followed directly by degree program and year of graduation, no punctuation: John Smith JD '04
+alumni and current students Names should be followed directly by degree program and year of graduation within parentheses: John Smith (JD '16)

 Atrium Capitalize when referring to Law School's

 Bluhm Legal Clinic Use on first reference, can be clinic or legal clinic on second reference.

 capitalization of prepositions in titles See Chicago Manual Style (CMS) (15th ed.)
 8.167 on page 366.
 This is a NEW rule and interpretation from CMS.
 Example: Learning From Victory

 capitalization of organization names (including judicial) See CMS (15th ed.)
 8.66 through 8.76.
 Based on this rule, lowercase references that use the more generic organization name: Center on Wrongful Convictions, but just center on second reference.